olesia8novoselova/VoiceDiary/ml/README.md

 > This summarization step is already **fully deployed and in active use** as part of the Voice Diary MVP.

-### 4. 💭 j-hartmann/emotion-english-distilroberta-base - Emotion Recognition from Text
+### 4. 💭 Emotion-english-distilroberta-base - Emotion Recognition from Text

 We use the [`j-hartmann/emotion-english-distilroberta-base`](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) model to detect emotional tone in transcribed text or generated summaries.